The Importance of Scaling Up Locally-led Climate Adaptation

 Communities are at the frontlines for climate change impacts, so they are in the best place to identify solutions to the problem.

-International and national authorities should entrust finances and delegate authority and power to local communities to use resources to protect themselves and build their resilience.
+International and national authorities should entrust finances and delegate authority and power to local communities to use resources to protect themselves and build resilience.

 Allowing local actors to lead climate adaptation can deliver democratic, equitable, and context-specific solutions and bring multiple benefits, including recognising local knowledge, flexible solutions, and poverty alleviation.